 9.2.4.6a.yyy AAR Control

-The Control Information subfield in an AAR Control subfield contains information related to the assiatence requirement for an AP affiliated with an AP MLD to recover the medium synchronization for a non-AP STA affiliated with a non-AP MLD that belongs a NSTR link pair (see 35.3.13.7 (Medium synchronization recovery procedure)).
+The Control Information subfield in an AAR Control subfield contains information related to the procedure that allows an AP affiliated with an AP MLD to assist a a non-AP STA affiliated with a non-AP MLD that belongs a NSTR link pair to recover its medium synchronization for (see 35.3.13.7 (Medium synchronization recovery procedure)).
 The format of the subfield is shown in Figure 9-22y (Control Information subfield format in an AAR Control subfield).